ahmedsaheed/website/data/second-brain/react-theming.md

 ---
 title: "Theming In React"
-description: "Theming isn't that tricky!"
+description: "Lately, the use of multiple themes on web and mobile applications has risen immersely.
+While developing this website, I struggled with the implementation of this feature so i've decided to write about it."
 date: "2022-06-02T00:00:00"
 ---

-Lately, the use of multiple themes on web and mobile applications has risen immersely.
-While developing this website, I struggled during implementation this feature.

-I have decided to write this brief note on next js and react theming.

-There are many ways to implement theming in react, but I have decided to explain two only.

-### prerequisite
+### Prerequisite

 I assert you already have a react environment to work with, if not you can easily create one using: